 “In January 2018 we started the journey towards becoming a zero-waste hospitality business.
 Prior to this, ninety-five per cent of our general waste was going directly into landfill.
 Working closely with our refuse partners Suez, we adopted a system that now sees almost 100 per cent of the waste we produce avoiding landfill.
 All plastics, cardboard, and glass bottles are picked up and recycled by Scouts.
-Our kitchens and bars use an organic refuse system, with food scraps being converted into compost.”
+Our kitchens and bars use an organic refuse system, with food scraps being converted into compost and any dry waste produced that can't be recycled is turned into biofuel.”

 Level One brings together the best of Korean and Japanese cuisines to create a menu that challenges in all the right ways.